NilsHellwig/ABSA-annotation-tool/README.md

 **Important**: Position data is only saved when the corresponding term has an actual value (not NULL or empty).
 This ensures data consistency and prevents storing meaningless position information for implicit aspects/opinions.

-To disable position saving entirely, use the `--no-save-positions` CLI option.
+To disable position saving entirely, use the `--disable-save-positions` CLI option.

 ### Automatic Phrase Cleaning